cmpiler/UIParserWebAppBasic/README.md

 To run:

+Enter in command window:
-cd myapp && npm install
+Step 1: cd myapp && npm install
-DEBUG=myapp:* npm start
+Step 2: DEBUG=myapp:* npm start

 If the webpage doesnt load after entering the above, then;
 1. Copy views/index.pug